FelipeSilvestre04/RKO/C++/README.md

 ## Scope

-This code has been designed to solve the Traveling Salesman Problem (TSP).
+This code has been designed to solve the Knapsack Problem (KP).
 To solve other problems, users only need to configure the Problem.h file.

 ## Running the algorithm

 * Enter the Program directory: `cd Program`
 * Run the make command: `make rebuild`
-* Run the RKO: `./runTest ../Instances/testScenario.csv K T D`, where k is the number of metaheuristics used to solve the problem, T is the tuning method (0 is offline and 1 is online), and D is the debug mode (1 to print information in the screen and 0 to save information in file)
+* Run the RKO: `./runTest ../Instances/KP/kp50.txt T`, where T is the maximum running time (in seconds)
-* In Windows: runTest.exe ../Instances/testScenario.csv K T D
+* In Windows: runTest.exe ../Instances/KP/kp50.txt T
-* Available metaheuristics:

-"BRKGA"      = 0,

-"SA"         = 1,

-"GRASP"      = 2,

-"ILS"        = 3,

-"VNS"        = 4,

-"PSO"        = 5,

-"GA"         = 6,

-"LNS"        = 7,

-"BRKGA_CS"   = 8,

-"RKO"        = 9.

 * Or compile via terminal: `g++ -std=c++20 -o runTest main.cpp -O3 -fopenmp`